KovenYu/CAMEL/README.md

 We provide an interface of CAMEL here and the full code is coming soon.
 One can easily use it following main.m.
 See main.m for details.
+Also note that a different MATLAB version may lead to a result that is a little bit different from the result reported in the paper.
+The reported result was obtained using MATLAB R2014a.

 We also prepared a supervised version of CAMEL in main_supervised.m, which runs much faster than CAMEL and can be a weak baseline in comparison